drobilla/exess/doc/description.rst

 Exess never allocates memory,
 the calling code is responsible for providing a large enough output buffer.

+For datatypes with a bounded length, the array :var:`exess_max_lengths`, indexed by the corresponding :enum:`ExessDatatype` value, contains the length of the longest possible string value of that datatype, or zero if the datatype is unbounded.
+The longest string of any unbounded datatype is 41 bytes.

 The `count` returned by write functions can be used to determine the space required for a specific value.
 If the write function is called with a null output buffer,